Campus Deadline: Friday, January 12, 2018

 The Beinecke Scholarship is a graduate scholarship awarded to applicants in their junior year of college.
 Candidates should aspire to enter a master’s or doctoral program in the arts, humanities or social sciences after they complete their undergraduate degree.
 (The award is not intended to fund students planning to acquire professional degrees in law, education, architecture, or business that emphasize practical analysis over theory and research).
 In addition to academic merit, candidates should also demonstrate financial need (by having qualified for need-based financial aid as an undergraduate).

-The University of Connecticut is proud to be one of just 125 institutions invited to nominate one candidate to compete at the national level for this prestigious award.
+The University of Connecticut is proud to be one of a select number of institutions invited to nominate one candidate each year to compete at the national level for this prestigious award.
 A Beinecke Scholar receives $30,000 to fund his or her graduate education as well as an additional $4,000 immediately to offset the costs associated with applying to graduate school, including travel.
+The award, which is broken into two $15,000 payments, must be used within the five year period following graduation.

 For more information about the award, eligibility and Edwin, Frederick, and Walter Beinecke, for whom the program is named, visit: http://www.beineckescholarship.org/.